 On imports, the 16% VAT is calculated based on the Free on Board (FOB) price, or rather the price the good had when it left the U.S. plant it originated from, plus any additional freight charges, insurance, or duties incurred along the way.
 This also highlights that the Mexico IVA is applied to Mexican imports in addition to any import duty.

-An important fact to note about the Mexico vat tax is that it is an indirect tax that is passed along at each point of a good’s journey from plant to end-consumer.
+An important fact to note about the Mexico vat tax is that it is an indirect tax that is passed along at each point of a good’s journey from plant to end consumer.
 The end-consumer is the party that is ultimately responsible for paying the VAT.
-Each business entity that temporarily takes possession of the goods along the way recovers their portion of the IVA from the next buyer.
+Each business entity that temporarily takes possession of the goods along the way recovers its portion of the IVA from the next buyer.
 In this way, the VAT is passed from entity to entity along the supply chain.